pytorch/rfcs/RFC-0030-Consolidate-Elastic-and-TorchX.md

     (similar to `torchvision`).
 2. -- or -- (to make things BC) have PyTorch take a pip dependency on `torchx`.

-However due to the reaons mentioned in the [Motivation](#motivation) section, pulling torchelastic out of the PyTorch repo is sub-optimal.
+Additionally, due to the reasons mentioned in the [Motivation](#motivation) section, there is value in upstreaming TorchX's specs APIs to core.

 ### Level of Support
 Pending...